 If you plan to deliver your bread to your customers, calculating your supply costs correctly is an essential part of your business plan.
 There are thousands of businesses across the world that are supply based.
-If we are going to deliver bread to our customers we should treat this service with the respect it needs.
-Careful consideration in this core part of the business is going to be vitally important in the overall businesses success.
+If we will deliver bread to our customers, we should treat this service with the respect it needs.
+Careful consideration in this core part of the business is going to be vitally important in the overall business’s success.

 This includes the costs of fuel, maintenance and owning a car.

 Unless you subcontract your deliveries, calculating the cost of distribution is not an exact science!
 What we need to know is:

 If I build my business plan around having 8 customers within 3 months in a 5-mile radius.
 As I specialise in supplying local businesses, I’ll be expecting orders of between 5 and 15 loaves a day – so an average of 8.
 I won’t start off with this many customers, which will make me less profitable, but once I reach 8, I aim to be in the black.

 This can be found by researching local job boards such as indeed.

 It’s going to take 1:20 to make my journey in the morning.
 If I allow 5 minutes per customer to load and drop off, this brings it up to 2 hours for my 8 customers.